 Following the acquisition it started it's extensive history as a public tourist stop.
 In the 1940s they're is hosted a resort and cafe until the construction of Interstate-70 commenced in 1968

-Following the acquisition it started, its extensive history as a public tourist stop.
-In the 1940s there is hosted a resort and café until the construction of Interstate-70 commenced in 1968
+Following the acquisition, it started, its extensive history as a public tourist stop.
+In the 1940s, there was a resort and café until the construction of Interstate-70 commenced in 1968

 Hence, in 1972, the trail and the lake were returned to the protection of the Forest Service as part of the White River National Forest.
 This has been a progressively popular tourist destination since.